IBM/cp4ba-tech-jam/README.md

 # IBM Cloud Pak for Business Automation Tech Jam

-Hello and welcome to the Americas - March 2022 edition of the IBM Cloud Pak for Business Automation Tech Jam.
+Hello and welcome to the APAC - March 2022 edition of the IBM Cloud Pak for Business Automation Tech Jam.

-The agenda for each geo is available here:
+The agenda is available here:

 | [APAC Agenda](/Presentations%20%26%20Recordings/APAC/March%202022/%5BCP4BA%20Tech%20Jam%202022.03.29%5D%20APAC%20Agenda.pdf) |
 ------------------------------------------------------------ |